-Last meeting of the European Parliament Delegation to the CARIFORUM -- EU Parliamentary Committee scheduled for Thursday, 19 November 2015 from 15.00-16.30 has been postponed.
+The meeting of the European Parliament Delegation to the CARIFORUM -- EU Parliamentary Committee scheduled for Thursday, 19 November 2015 from 15.00-16.30 has been postponed.

 The European Parliament gave its assent to the Economic Partnership Agreement CARIFORUM-EC on 25 March 2009.
 It is the first full EPA to be concluded and implemented.
 Its article 231 provides for the creation of a CARIFORUM-EU Parliamentary Committee, whose main task is to monitor the application and management of this commercial agreement.
 It also states that the Parliamentary Committee shall cooperate with the Joint Parliamentary Assembly provided for in Article 17 of the Cotonou Agreement, and be able to request of the Joint CARIFORUM-EU Council specific relevant information regarding the implementation of the Agreement and make recommendations to the same Council, as well as to the CARIFORUM-EU Trade and Development Committee.